Ice Climbing & Winter Mountaineering in Rocky Mountain National Park

 Without previous alpine climbing experience, climb this as a four-day program with two skills days and two days for the ascent.
 With previous climbing experience, contact us for further details.

 North Face "Cables" Route, Longs Peak (II, AI2, Mixed Grade 3 (M3)) The North Face of Longs Peak, also known as the Cables Route, is one of the best introductions to ice and mixed climbing at altitude.
 While this route is found by most a moderate summertime climb, the North Face in winter is a completely different challenge.
-This beautiful face is painted with ice and snow to gift climbers a world-class adventure normally found in far more remote areas.
+This beautiful face becomes painted with ice and snow to give climbers a world-class adventure normally found in far more remote areas.

 North Chimney, Longs Peak (III, M4 Steep Snow) The North Chimney of Longs Peak is an excellent wintertime adventure with steep snow and moderate mixed climbing beneath one of the most famous alpine walls in the country, the Diamond.

 Flying Dutchman, Longs Peak Cirque (II, Water Ice 3 (WI3), 5.4) The Flying Dutchman is one of the most popular snow/ice routes in the region with beautiful scenery of the East Longs/Meeker cirque and moderate yet engaging cruxes.
-This route starts right off the famed Chasm Lake, below the East Face of Longs Peak and follows a ribbon of white up to the loft of Longs.
+This route starts right off the famed Chasm Lake, below the East Face of Longs Peak, and follows a ribbon of white up to the loft of Longs.

-Spiral Route, Notchtop (III, Steep Snow, 5.4, M3) Once the Spiral Route (a popular summer route) dons it’s winter cloak it becomes a beautiful test piece for the aspiring alpinist.
+Spiral Route, Notchtop (III, Steep Snow, 5.4, M3) Once the Spiral Route (a popular summer route) dons its winter cloak, it becomes a beautiful test piece for the aspiring alpinist.
 Climbers weave their way around this incredible alpine spire that literally spirals around the mountain via snowy ledges and moderate mixed climbing.

 North Face, Notchtop (III, 5.7, WI3) Notchtop’s North Face is many locals’ favorite alpine routes in the winter.
 Depending on the year, this route is pure ice or can have occasional mixed steps, challenging climbers as they brave their way up this concave alpine wall.